John Penn (writer): Life

+Early life

 He was born in London, England, the son of Thomas Penn and his wife Lady Juliana Fermor Penn (the daughter of Thomas Fermor, first earl of Pomfret), elder brother to Granville Penn, and a grandson of William Penn, founder of Pennsylvania.
 He studied at Eton College.
 On the death of his father in 1775, he succeeded to his father's interests, and inherited three quarters of the proprietorship of Pennsylvania.
 The other quarter of the proprietorship belonged to his cousin, also named John Penn, the colonial governor of the province.
 The Penns later lost the proprietorship as a result of the American Revolution.

 "The Solitude" (1785), designed by Penn.
 Now part of the Philadelphia Zoo.

 In 1776, he entered Clare College, Cambridge as a fellow commoner.
 He made an extended visit to Pennsylvania after the Revolution, from 1783 to 1788.
 He rented a Philadelphia city house and designed and built a country house, The Solitude, which survives as part of the grounds of the Philadelphia Zoo.

+Return to England

 He returned to England in 1789 with his 75% share of the £130,000 compensation for the loss of the family's unsold property of the proprietorship in Pennsylvania, a total of 24000000 acre, which he shared with his cousin, John Penn.
 He rebuilt the Penn mansion in the family estate of Stoke Park.
 He and his cousin also appealed to Parliament for compensation and they received a total of £4,000 annually in perpetuity.

+Political career

 In 1798, Penn was appointed High Sheriff of Buckinghamshire.
 He was a Member of Parliament for Helston from 1802 to 1805.

 In 1805, he was appointed as governor of the Isle of Portland, where he built Pennsylvania Castle and later the sea bathing stone bath known as John Penn's Bath, close to the gardens of the castle.

 In 1818, still a bachelor at 58, Penn founded the Matrimonial Society, soon renamed the Outinian Society to encourage young men and women to marry.

+Death

 He died at age 74, unmarried, at Stoke Park in Stoke Poges.
 He was succeeded by his brother, Granville Penn.